 The best advice I can give you is having your camera ready at all times and just keep clicking.
 Here are a few suggestions in addition to “My Favorite Photo Spots at Disney World”:

 The ultimate objective of your trip to Disney is to spend quality time with your vacation party and create memories to last a lifetime.
 Well, I know I need help to remind myself of those memories.
 That is what pictures are for!
-You will always remember you went to Disney, but you will not remember the details, the look on your vacation party’s faces or the feeling you had when you first went on a particular ride.
+You will always remember you went to Disney.
+All of you will not always remember the details.
+You won’t always remember the look on your vacation party’s faces or the feeling you had when you first went on a particular ride.

-As I take pictures of people in a landscape picture or with a character, I snap multiple pictures starting with as much as possible in the picture as a whole and then zoom in showing less landscape and then zoom in, again, getting mostly faces.
+As I take pictures of people in a landscape picture or with a character, I snap multiple pictures starting with as much as possible in the picture as a whole.
+I then zoom in showing less landscape and then zoom in, again, getting mostly faces.
 This gives you a range of formal pictures to very personal pictures.
 For example, after you take that long range shot of the Castle with your family in front, zoom in to get more details of your vacation party.

 Those baseball hats are great to keep the sun off of your face, but they also put a shadow over your face in a picture.
 Just because you see the person’s face fine, doesn’t mean the camera will capture the same lighting.
 Do the best you can with candid shots, but when taking a structured picture, look around to see if there is a better angle or maybe use your flash to fill in any shadows on your subject’s face when indoors (or outdoors at night).

 Whether you are a Disney first-timer or it is your 10th time, it is not too late to choose your favorite area to have a family photo taken every time you go to Disney.
 It is a great way to compare photos and see how much the kids have changed along with how we are growing older….gracefully.
 My son started a special photo of the two of us several years ago.

 Now that we are empty-nesters, I do not comprehend the sentence “Too Many Pictures”.
-I do not print all of them.
-On the contrary, I keep them on in my computer, on USB’s and an external hard drive.
+We do not print all of them.
+On the contrary, we keep them on in my computer, on USB’s and an external hard drive.
 I only print the pictures I want to frame or give to other people.
 We enjoy viewing all of our pictures on the computer.
 Prior to 2004, I was the one leaving Walt Disney World with 6-8 rolls of film.
-I have loads of albums to prove it!
+We have loads of albums to prove it!
 I have a very large SD card in my camera and bring an extra, just in case.
 I take videos with the same camera, too.